-A Trial Lawyer for Your Pennsylvania Injury Lawsuit
+A Trial Lawyer for Your Philadelphia Injury Lawsuit

-Do you know the difference between a Pennsylvania injury lawyer who handles trial law and an injury lawyer who is a litigator, but not a trial lawyer?
+Do you know the difference between a Philadelphia injury lawyer who handles trial law and an injury lawyer who is a litigator, but not a trial lawyer?

 This is known as a “motions practice.”
 Litigators tend to be tethered to their offices, computers, and phones.
 From time to time they interview witnesses, review documents at their client’s location, or go to depositions.

 Trial lawyers, on the other hand, actually do the courtroom work that you see when watching lawyers in movies or in television shows.
-I am Philadelphia injury lawyer Jeffrey Harlan Penneys and I am a trial lawyer.
-Although not as exciting or dramatic as you see in the movies, we do the opening statement, the cross-examination of witnesses, the interaction with the judge, and waiting for a jury to return its verdict with our Pennsylvania injury clients.
+I am injury lawyer Jeffrey Harlan Penneys, Esquire and I am a trial lawyer.
+Although not as exciting or dramatic as you see in the movies, we do the opening statement, the cross-examination of witnesses, the interaction with the judge, and waiting for a jury to return its verdict with our Philadelphia injury clients.

-An experienced injury Lawyer, Pennsylvania attorney Jeffrey Harlan Penneys goes into a claim with the goal of settling the matter out of court, however, he prepares your case in such a way that if it is necessary to file a personal injury lawsuit, he is prepared.
+An experienced trial attorney, Jeffrey Harlan Penneys, Esq., goes into a claim with the goal of settling the matter out of court; however, he prepares your case in such a way that if it is necessary to file a personal injury lawsuit, he is prepared.

-You want an injury lawyer who has some good trial experience because when the defense knows that your accident lawyer has achieved good results at trial in the past, and isn’t afraid to take a case to trial, it increases your chances for a quicker and larger settlement.
+You want a lawyer who has some good trial experience because when the defense knows that your accident lawyer has achieved good results at trial in the past, and isn’t afraid to take a case to trial, it increases your chances for a quicker and larger settlement.

-If you are seeking to hire an injury lawyer, Pennsylvania trial lawyer Jeffrey Penneys is your best choice.
-Call him at 1-800-injury-law to get a free review of your case.
+If you are seeking to hire an injury trial lawyer, Jeffrey H. Penneys, Esq. is your best choice.
+Call him at 1-215-771-0430 to get a free review of your case.

-If contacted by anyone concerning your accident, all you need to say is “Please contact my injury lawyer, Pennsylvania attorney Jeffrey H. Penneys.”
+If contacted by anyone concerning your accident, all you need to say is “Please contact my attorney Jeffrey H. Penneys.”